Attack types

 TCP FragmentAlso known as Teardrop attacks, these assaults target TCP/IP reassembly mechanisms, preventing them from putting together fragmented data packets.

-TFTP FloodA TFTP flood is reflection and amplification attack utilizing the TFTP protocol.
+TFTP FloodA TFTP flood is an amplification attack utilizing the TFTP protocol.
 This attack can have amplification factor from 30x to 110x.

 UDP FloodIn this attack, the attacker is sending large number of UDP packets towards a target.
 This is a direct attack type (not reflected), when usually multiple sources are sending large number of large UDP packets towards a single IP address.
 The goal of this attack is to saturate the internet links of the victim and/or overwhelm server resources.
 Depending on the tool used to perform the attack, often there will be random data inside the packets.
 In other cases the packets have the same content.